danvergara/dblab/docs/index.md

 ```

 ### Manual Binary Installation
-The binaries are compatible with Linux, OSX and Windows.
+The binaries are compatible with Linux, macOS, and Windows.
 You can manually download and install the binary release from [the release page](https://github.com/danvergara/dblab/releases).

 ### Automated installation/update